 Start by taking our introductory tutorial for library search.
 You can use advanced library search to find items based on the keywords you specify.
 This guide gives tips on how to structure your search terms and limit your search.
-For more information see our tutorials on selecting keywords and how to create a search strategy.
+For more information see our tutorial on how to create a search strategy.

 By default, a keyword search will search through these fields for each catalog item:

 These fields are not searched:

 You can add an asterisk * to the end of a word to search for all possible endings of that word.
 You must have at least two letters before the asterisk.

 Searching for instruct* will show results for:

 If your truncated search gives you a message of "no entries found," try adding more letters before the asterisk.
 This can happen when there are too many search results.

 You can use ? as a wildcard to replace a single character in a word.
 The question mark must be preceded by at least three characters.

 Searching for wom?n will show results for:

 You can search for multiple keywords by connecting them with AND, OR, or AND NOT (known as Boolean operators).